IntersectionalityFeminism 101 Feminism 101: 4 Common Myths Debunked

 4. Feminism demands for a matriarchal society.

-In conclusion, women have undergone a historic exploitation in every sense of the word and have been essentially repressed (and/or controlled) for a large part of history due to which there is an intrinsic(almost!) gender gap prevalent in the society.
-This has to be kept in mind at all times while addressing this issue, not to generate any kind of sympathy but to understand the general psyche of a people so horrendously oppressed for such a long time in history(and in some ways, even till today).
-Such lack of agency over one’s life is something that is deep-rooted in a woman’s life since her birth and at the core of it; feminism calls for reclaiming this agency for a woman over her life in every sphere.
+In conclusion, women have undergone historic exploitation in every sense of the word and have been essentially repressed (and/or controlled) for a large part of history due to which there is an intrinsic(almost!) gender gap prevalent in the society.
+This has to be kept in mind at all times while addressing this issue, not to generate any kind of sympathy but to understand the general psyche of a people so horrendously oppressed for such a long time in history(and in some ways, even today).
+Such lack of agency over one’s life is deep-rooted in a woman’s life since her birth and at the core of it; feminism calls for reclaiming this agency for a woman over her life in every sphere.

-The fact that there are still people who think feminism is a “female supremacist hate movement” and that there is a need for something like meninism in response to this movement, is the reason that there is a desperate need for people to understand feminism for what it is and not hate it for what it is not.
+The fact that there are still people who think feminism is a “female supremacist hate movement” and that there is a need for something like meninism in response to this movement, is the reason that there is a desperate need for people to understand feminism and what it is and not hate it for what it is not.

 References